Is the Stock Market Disconnected From the Economy?

 Here’s where we look under the hood.
 From the start of 2020 through the early part of September 2020, performance was heavily biased toward a very small subset of stocks.
 The so-called “big 5” are the largest five stocks by market capitalization in the S&P 500, and currently include Apple, Microsoft, Amazon, Google (Alphabet) and Facebook.

-As of September 2, 2020, the big 5 accounted for nearly 25% of the S&P 500 (remember, it’s a cap-weighted index).
+As of September 2, 2020, the big 5 accounted for more than 25% of the S&P 500 (remember, it’s a cap-weighted index).
 Year-to-date through September 2, 2020, the big 5 were outperforming the other 495 stocks by a whopping 62 percentage points, as you can see in the chart below.
 At that point last year, the big 5 were up 65% on average, while the entire rest of the S&P 500 was up only 3% on average.
 At that time, it was also the case that nearly 40% of the S&P 500’s stocks were still in bear markets (down at least 20% from their 52-week highs).
-The moral of that story is that for the first five or so months of the market’s rebound, the market was characterized by a very small handful of COVID-19 “thrivers,” while the rest of the market remained in a beleaguered state.
+The moral of that story is that for the first six months of the pandemic, the stock market was characterized by a very small handful of COVID-19 “thrivers,” while the rest of the market remained in a beleaguered state.
 That was certainly reflective of the behavior of the economy at that time.

 The big 5 outperformed the rest of the S&P 500 in 2020